xhiku07/xhiku07/README.md

 - 👋 Hi, I’m @xhiku07
-- 👀 I’m interested in python and economics
+- 👀 I’m interested in Python, R and Economics
 - 🌱 I’m currently learning lot of things.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...